omniafarouk/Inventory-system/README.md

-This Inventory Management System is a backend application designed to manage products, user accounts, and role-based access control.
+This Inventory Management System is a fullstack application designed to manage products, user accounts, and role-based access control.
 It is structured to support employees, admins, and customers with distinct functionalities.

 Key Components: